Coat of arms of Buenos Aires: History

 On November 29, 2012, the Buenos Aires City Legislature passed a bill that modified and restored the original format of the insignia.
 The new symbol is a refined version of the coat of arms approved on July 7, 1856 by the City Council of Buenos Aires which received final approval by Order of December 3, 1923.
-It is an oval with the image of the Río de la Plata, two ships symbolizing the two foundations of the City, and a white dove with its wings spread over the sky.
+It is an oval with the image of the Río de la Plata, two ships symbolizing the two foundations of the City, and a white dove with its wings spread over the sky symbolizing the Holy Spirit.